openapx/r-service-txflow/README.md

 `version` in the main object represents the snapshot specification schema version.
-It is reserved for future use allowing extended metadata, properties and attributes for the snapshot specification. `version` only applies to the snapshot specification and not the schema version of `contents` entries or specific REST API calls and features. _It does not represent the version of the snapshot specification_.
+It is reserved for future use allowing extended metadata, properties and attributes for the snapshot specification. `version` only applies to the snapshot specification and not the schema version of `members` entries or specific REST API calls and features. _It does not represent the version of the snapshot specification_.

 `name` is the snapshot name, case insensitive.
 The snapshot name